ratulb/techcottage/_posts/2026-06-30-from-bytes-to-gradients.md

 When you call `loss.backward()` in PyTorch, a C++ autograd engine climbs the computation graph in reverse, multiplying Jacobians until every leaf tensor has its gradient filled in.
 It works.
 It's fast.
 But the graph lives in C++ libraries you never see — `torch::autograd::Engine`, `THPVariable`, `VariableType` — hundreds of thousands of lines built over a decade.

 What if you could read *every line* of the system between `loss.backward()` and the weight update?
 That's the premise of Tenmo, a tensor library and neural network framework written entirely in Mojo.
-Every autograd dispatch, every SIMD matmul kernel, every GPU launch is in one repository under 100 source files.
+Every autograd dispatch, every SIMD matmul kernel, every GPU launch is in one repository in 130+ source files.

 This post traces one MNIST training step — `matmul → bias_add → relu → matmul → bias_add → relu → matmul → bias_add → cross_entropy` — through every layer of the system.
 We'll start with raw memory allocation and end with the final parameter update, showing the real code at each stage.